Lawmakers Are Far Apart On A New Coronavirus Relief Bill. Here Are 5 Sticking Points

 1. Unemployment assistance and direct payments

-Congress extended unemployment insurance benefits and added a $600-per-week benefit to help those impacted by the pandemic, but that boost in assistance expires on July 31.
-Both sides agree states will need more money to keep paying assistance, but the additional weekly payment is where Democrats and Republicans part ways.
+Congress extended unemployment insurance benefits and added a $600-per-week benefit to help those affected by the pandemic, but that boost in assistance expires on July 31.
+Both sides agree that states will need more money to keep paying assistance, but the additional weekly payment is where Democrats and Republicans part ways.

-McConnell argues that renewing that full payment is a disincentive for the jobless to return to work, because for many people, the combined benefits are more in weekly wages than they would receive if they go back to their jobs.
+McConnell argues that renewing that full payment is a disincentive for the jobless to return to work because for many people, the combined benefits are more in weekly wages than they would receive if they go back to their jobs.

 Congress approved $300 billion in the CARES Act in March in direct payments for Americans — $1,200 or less for individuals, depending on their income level.
 Families received more — up to an income cap — and also were eligible for $500 per child.

-Pelosi signaled Democrats could accept some amount lower than the $600 benefit if there were other provisions giving government aid, like another round of checks.
+Pelosi signaled that Democrats could accept some amount lower than the $600 benefit if there were other provisions giving government aid, such as another round of checks.

 "The whole package will depend on what we do also for direct payments, which are so essential," Pelosi said.